haumea-group/namaka/readme.md

 # ⁓ 🌑 namaka ⁓

-namaka is a fullstack user comments and 5-star reviews system for web applications.
+namaka is a fullstack library, for web apps, that provides features for user comments, replies, and 5-star reviews.

+🚧 **namaka is currently under construction.**

 ### [🕹️ live demo of namaka](https://namaka.chasemoskal.com/)